A speed comparison between all the most popular UHS-I and UHS-II SD memory cards in the Canon G7x II.

 I’ve been doing these memory card speed tests for several years now and I get a lot of the same questions asked, so I’ll do my best to answer those here.

 What’s the difference between U1 and U3 SD Memory cards? – The main difference has to do with minimum write speeds.
-U1 cards are guaranteed to write at a minimum speed of 10MB/s, and U3 SD memory card can write at a minimum speed of 30MB/s.
-Now of course there are many things that go on inside the camera that might not guarantee this, but it’s usually not the cards fault.
-You’ll also start seeing V30, V60 and V90 written on cards.
-This has to do with the minimum write speeds V30 – 30MB/s, V60 – 60MB/s, V90 – 90MB/s.
+U1 cards are guaranteed to write at a minimum speed of 10MB/s, and U3 SD memory cards can write at a minimum speed of 30MB/s.
+Now of course many things go on inside the camera that might not guarantee this, but it’s usually not the card’s fault.
+You’ll also start seeing V30, V60, and V90 written on cards.
+This has to do with the minimum write speeds of V30 – 30MB/s, V60 – 60MB/s, V90 – 90MB/s.

 What’s the difference between SDHC and SDXC with SD memory cards? – This has to do with the formatting of the card.
 SDHC cards are Fat32, and SDXC cards are exFat.
 Now pretty much SDHC means any card 32GB and smaller, and SDXC means 64GB and larger.